JaredGill/Data_Collection_Crypto/README.md

 s3 = session.client('s3')
 ```
 ### RDS
 The RDS holds the historial data from everyday the scraper was ran, as well as a image table.
-The connection was made with psycopg2 and then the tables were uploaded through sqlalchemy psycopg2:
+The connection was made with psycopg2 and then the tables were uploaded through sqlalchemy:
 ```python
 engine = create_engine(f"{DATABASE_TYPE}+{DBAPI}://{USER}:{PASSWORD}@{ENDPOINT}:{PORT}/{DATABASE}")
 engine.connect()